ionixjunior/ionixjunior.dev/_i18n/en/_posts/2025-05-02-why-understanding-not-just-generating-code-still-matters.md

 I highly recommend you check these contents out, because they provide excellent insights about this reflection.

 To be clear: I like AI tools, and I'm using them a lot day-to-day.
 But also, I'm continuing to prepare myself, evolving in my career, and learning how to use these tools to boost my work, not replace my job.

-With more ability, maybe I could solve problems created today by AI tools in the future 😂.
+With more ability, maybe I could solve, in the future, issues created today by AI tools, because all of us well need to be better Software Engineers to keep in our jobs.

 [python_3_path]: https://app.pluralsight.com/paths/skills/python-3
 [django_path]: https://app.pluralsight.com/paths/skills/building-web-applications-with-django